-Walking and bicycling are among the most energy efficient and environmentally benign forms of transportation, in the NYMTC planning area.
+Walking and bicycling are among the most energy efficient and environmentally benign forms of transportation in the NYMTC planning area.

-- Improve pedestrian and bicycle safety
+- Supporting comprehensive improvements to pedestrian and bicycle infrastructure.

 - Identifying and inventorying pedestrian and bicycle facility deficiencies and needs near transit stations and heavily used bus stops.

 - Improving first- and last-mile access to transit.

 - Improving the integration of the multimodal transit network.

 - Coordinating with counties and towns to plan pedestrian and bicycle facilities that connect the region.

 The Pedestrian-Bicycle Element draws on pedestrian and bicycle planning undertaken by NYMTC’s members in the Lower Hudson Valley, Long Island and New York City.